kube-reporting/metering-operator/Documentation/report.md

-# Reports and Scheduled Reports
+# Scheduled Reports

-The `Report` and `ScheduledReport` custom resources are used to manage the execution and status of reports.
+The `ScheduledReport` custom resource is used to manage the execution and status of reports.
 Metering produces reports derived from usage data sources which can be used in further analysis and filtering.

 ## Scheduled Report object